oddbird/sass/spec/statement.md

 * Return `statement`.

-### Consuming a StatementWithBlock in the `scss` syntax
+### Consuming a Statement With Block in the `scss` syntax

-This algorithm consumes input from a stream of [code points] in the Scss syntax and returns a StatementWithBlock.
+This algorithm consumes input from a stream of [code points] in the Scss syntax and returns a Statement With Block.

 * Let `prelude` be the result be the result of consuming input until a `{` that is not preceded by a `#` is consumed.

-* Let `children` be the result of [Consuming a StatementSequence in the `scss` format] with `inBlock` set to true.
+* Let `children` be the result of [Consuming a Statement Sequence in the `scss` format] with `inBlock` set to true.

 * Return a StatementWithBlock with `prelude` and `children`.

-### Consuming a StatementSequence in the `indented` syntax
+### Consuming a Statement Sequence in the `indented` syntax

-This algorithm consumes input from a stream of [code points] and returns a StatementSequence.
+This algorithm consumes input from a stream of [code points] and returns a Statement Sequence.
 It takes an `indentationLevel` integer that defaults to `0`.

 * If `indentationLevel` is `0` and input starts with a tab or space, throw an error.